-College sports are filled with raw talent that could translate into different sports with the right coaching, and the best example of that is Duke Blue Devils freshman Zion Williamson.
-At 6-foot-7 and 285 pounds, the 18-year-old phenom is becoming a nationally recognized sensation for his athletic ability paired with incredible physical size.
+Transcendent athletes are filled with raw talent that could translate into different sports with the right coaching, and the best example of that is New Orleans Pelicans rookie Zion Williamson.
+At 6-foot-7 and 285 pounds, the 19-year-old phenom is becoming a national sensation for his athletic ability paired with incredible physical size.

-While he’s taking over college basketball with his massive frame and high-flying highlights, there’s no doubting that Zion is going to be a play in the NBA next season.
-If he wanted though, Zion could put basketball on the shelf and turn to football because he has an absolute cannon for an arm.
+He’s taking over the NBA with his massive frame and high-flying highlights, but everyone knew Zion would be trouble during his college basketball career with the Duke Blue Devils.
+If he wanted, Zion could put basketball on the shelf and turn to football because he has an absolute cannon for an arm.

 Touted as “probably the best damn tight end to ever live” by former LSU tight ends coach Eric Mateos, Williamson was reportedly offered a football scholarship to play for coach Ed Orgeron in Baton Rouge.